 The trap had to be tied open every night because the raccoons would descend upon it as soon as darkness fell and we couldn’t risk him seeing it set off.
 Although interested in the trap and wanting the food, he was not going in and this was not a place where an enclosure could be set up.
 We needed a new strategy…

-We decided the best approach would be for Jim, being local, to try to gain his trust.
-Jim named him Lucas and for over a week every morning and every evening Jim would bring chicken, bacon, all sorts of goodies and go sit in the woods by the trap.
-Slowly but surely Jim was gaining his trust, Lucas would appear out of nowhere within a short time of Jim arriving.
-He would lay near Jim and started eating from his hand.
+We decided the best approach would be for our volunteer, being local, to try to gain his trust.
+We named him Lucas and for over a week every day he would bring chicken, bacon, all sorts of goodies and go sit in the woods by the trap.
+Slowly but surely he was gaining his trust, Lucas would appear out of nowhere within a short time of our volunteer arriving.
+He would lay near and started eating from his hand.
 We thought because he was coming so close that we could possibly slip lead him or use a snappy snare, but the sight of either, even just placed on the ground caused him to retreat.
 We later found out that someone had tried to catch him weeks prior with a catch pole and Lucas being such a smart boy knew what was up.
 So we went back to gaining his trust on his terms.

 Unfortunately, the park rangers got word and went in after him with catch poles which spooked him off.
 We had to start all over again, it was days before he came back to that area and when he did, that trust was gone and had to be re-established.
 We discovered that he was coming down a hill from a homeless encampment and we began to think that maybe it was one of their dogs.